Communal dancefloor energy at one of

 Which objects are forbidden at the festival?

-Our festival grounds are located on the beautiful castle grounds, so please be responsible and throw your garbage in the trash cans.
+Our festival grounds are situated on the beautiful castle grounds, so please be responsible and dispose of your garbage in the designated trash cans.
 Any behaviour that damages the natural domain will not be tolerated (this includes urinating outside the toilet areas).

 We also have a zero-tolerance policy on drugs.
 You’ll be extensively searched when entering the festival.
 And don’t get too wasted!
-Visitors who are too drunk will be removed from the premises.
-Stealing or destroying properties of Paradise City or other parties is strictly forbidden!
+Visitors who appear to be too intoxicated will be asked to leave the premises.
+Stealing or destroying the properties of Paradise City or other parties is strictly forbidden!
 Visitors enter the festival grounds at their own risk.

-The organization is not responsible for any damage, both physically and mentally.
+The organisation is not responsible for any damage, whether physical or mental.
 Always follow the guidelines of the site stewards, security and emergency services.

 The festival manager always has the last word in a discussion.
 Use common sense and do not put others in danger.